 Enterprise customers have long relied on wide-area networks (WANs) to support multi-locale business communications.
 But as the adoption of cloud-based services, SaaS applications, and bring your own device policies increases, traditional WAN performance has struggled to keep up with their rising bandwidth requirements.
 Meanwhile, today’s digital businesses require not just flexibility but also meshed interoperability between users, applications, and devices, something that most static WANs cannot provide.

 It is factors such as these that have led organizations to adopt software-defined wide-area network (SD-WAN) solutions that can adapt to the new networking requirements brought on by digital transformation.
-Offering more agility, responsiveness, and cost-effectiveness for enterprise customers; SD-WAN improves application performance for highly-trafficked networks.
+Offering more agility, responsiveness, and cost-effectiveness for enterprise customers, SD-WAN benefits application performance for highly-trafficked networks.
 When properly chosen and deployed, SD-WAN can also provide complementary sets of integrated security tools that both support and enhance these new digital transformation requirements.

 Such capabilities include: